manymoments/manymoments.github.io/_posts/2022-11-04-paxos-via-recoverable-broadcast.md

 ```

-This recover protocol needs only to send messages to the primary.
+This Recover protocol needs only to send messages to the primary.

 We are still not done.
 But let's analyze the effect of Recover-Max.
 Assume that in each view, each primary just Broadcasts its own input.